ambparth/yolov5datlab/README.md

 Now in the other cases most of the labelling tool such as [mention the lablling tools here] accept .json files as the input.
 As the model inputs .txt files, therefore the conversion of the txt file to the corresponding .json file is required.

+The code that is provided in the repository is to be implemented in google colabs.
+The python scripts will be done in the coming stages.